kurczakooo/PS5-dualsense-tester/README.md

 -   [x] battery info text
 -   [x] connection info text
 -   [x] controller info text
--   [ ] player led testing system
+-   [x] player led testing system
 -   [x] update interface
 -   [x] sliders for left and right HF strength
 -   [x] a function executed when you close the program which resets the controller settings and states
 -   [ ] window with all press/release buttons values displayed
--   [ ] make it so you dont have to rerun the program to test a new controller
+-   [x] make it so you dont have to rerun the program to test a new controller

 ## IDEAS

--   lightbars resemblence on the sides of the touchpad
+-   lightbars resemblence on the sides of the touchpad -

+## TO DO

+-   fix AT setting it bugs out
+-   fix player leds toggle so it really toggles
+-   fix exiting the app an dectivating the controller